achirous/WhiteBoard/README.md

 # WhiteBoard
-A web application that allows lecturers to post announcements and student can see them and comment on them (only lecturers can post announcements).
+A web application that allows lecturers to post announcements.
+Both students and lecturers can comment on announcements and can view who else has seen the announcement.